OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 Importing VMs
 -------------

-LXD can deploy contianers without any resource limitation, however, OpenNebula cannot create a VM without a stated capacity, thus the wild containers should have these keys defined.
-Once imported, the contianers will benefit from:
+LXD can deploy containers without any resource limitation, however, OpenNebula cannot create a VM without a stated capacity, thus the wild containers should have these keys defined.
+Once imported, the containers will benefit from:

 - start
 - stop `hard also`